NERD ALERT: FAERIE LIGHT TECH - The North Forest By Sunset

 But not really.
 Because knowing that there would never again be faerie lights in the North Forest only splatted the ice cream onto the concrete of my already pouty, mopey post-book depression.

-So I binged my "Bracken In the Dew" playlist day and night.
+So I binged my "Dew in the Bracken" playlist day and night.
 I watched the videos I'd made of the North Forest Lights.
 I danced obsessively to them all, and consumed ice cream in winter.
 The only other thing I could think to do with my preposterous ass was to hie myself into the North Forest on the off chance that some residue of Felurian's Fae Realm still lingered to provide a bit of wound-lickery.

 To my shock, there was way more than residue.